JetBrains/teamcity-documentation/topics/perforce-streams-as-feature-branches.md

 But if you modified a file from another stream (imported into the working copy) and want to enforce build in a particular stream, you should specify a configuration parameter `teamcity.build.branch` when triggering the remote run.

 <img src="perforce-stream.png" width="367" alt="Remote run of Perforce stream"/>

+## Clean Stream Workspaces

+To properly process task streams, TeamCity needs to create dedicated workspaces on the Perforce server.
+To save the server resources, you can [clean inactive workspaces](perforce-workspace-handling-in-teamcity.md#Cleaning+Workspaces+on+Perforce+Server), created by TeamCity, directly from the TeamCity UI.